 “All reptiles and amphibians have the potential to be carriers of Salmonella,” says Vic Boddie II, Ph.D., a consumer safety officer in the Food and Drug Administration’s Center for Veterinary Medicine.
 “And if children come in contact with small turtles, they run the risk of becoming very ill.”

 “Even if a small turtle doesn’t look sick, it may still carry Salmonella that could make young children sick.
 And unfortunately, children will unknowingly infect themselves,” Boddie says.
 “Kids have the tendency to put the small turtles in their mouths or play in the turtle habitat and then put their fingers in their mouths.
 Also, reptile habitats are sometimes cleaned in the kitchen sink, which could cross-contaminate food and eating utensils, which can be a serious risk to both kids and the elderly.”

 Surfaces such as countertops, tabletops, bare floors, and carpeting can also become contaminated with the bacteria if the turtle is allowed to roam on them.
 The bacteria may survive for a long time on those surfaces.
 Proper handling and hygiene practices are extremely important in preventing the spread of the bacteria and keeping you and your family healthy.

-Infection From Turtles and Geckos
+Infection From Turtles and Bearded Dragons

-The investigation showed that shortly before many of the people became ill, they were exposed to a small turtle by touching, feeding, cleaning the habitat, or changing the water in the tank.
+The investigations showed that shortly before many of the people became ill, they were exposed to a small turtle by touching, feeding, cleaning the habitat, or changing the water in the tank.
 Almost half of the people who had contact with small turtles reported buying and handling small turtles from a street vendor or receiving the turtle as a gift.

 As with turtles, these outbreaks generally affected children, and some infected individuals were hospitalized.
 It is extremely important that you and your family members wash your hands thoroughly with soap and water right after handling geckos or their habitats.